gabriel-roth/metamodule-plugin-sdk/docs/system-api.md

 }
 ```

-Both functions return a `UsbMidiJackInfo`, described below; for a cable,
+Both functions return a `UsbMidiJackInfo`, described below.
+For a cable,
 `cable_num` is just the number you passed in and `has_cable` is always true.
-The `name` is the device's own name for that port -- the same string a computer
+The `name` is the device's own name for that port, which is the same string a
-would show in its MIDI port list.
-Some devices leave the name empty, so be
+computer would show in its MIDI port list.
+Some devices leave the name empty,
-prepared to fall back on a generic label like `"Port 1"`.
+so be prepared to fall back on a generic label like `"Port 1"` if you intend
+to list the cable names to the user.

 ### System::get_usb_midi_in_jack_info() / get_usb_midi_out_jack_info()